-When it comes to gaming, Windows OS by Microsoft is the most popular option out there.
+When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 But even among Windows OS, you have different options like Windows 7, 8 and 10.